rwieruch/blog_robinwieruch_content/blog/javascript-monorepos/index.md

 # What is a Monorepo

-A monorepo is a project which contains smaller projects -- whereas each project can be anything from individual application to reusable package (e.g. functions, components, services).
-The practice of combining projects dates back to the early 2000 when it was called a *shared codebase*.
+A monorepo is a project that contains smaller projects -- where each project can be anything from an individual application to a reusable package (e.g. functions, components, services).
+The practice of combining projects dates back to the early 2000s when it was referred to as a shared codebase.

-The name monorepo stems from the words mono (single) and repo ([repository](https://en.wikipedia.org/wiki/Repository_(version_control))).
-While the former is self-explanatory, the latter comes from version control systems (e.g. git) where either projects:repositories are hosted in a n:n relationship (polyrepo) or a n:1 relationship (monorepo).
+The term "monorepo" stems from the words mono (single) and repo (repository).
+While the former is self-explanatory, the latter originates from version control systems (e.g., Git), where projects are hosted as repositories in either an n:n relationship (Polyrepo) or an n:1 relationship (Monorepo).

-Often a monorepo is mistaken for a monolith.
-However, in a monolithic application all smaller projects are combined into one large project.
-In contrast, a monorepo can combine its smaller projects into multiple projects.
+A monorepo is often mistaken for a monolith, but they are fundamentally different.
+A monolith refers to a single, tightly integrated application where all functionality resides in one codebase.
+In contrast, a monorepo is a single repository that houses multiple distinct projects -- such as applications, libraries, or services -- that remain modular and independent, enabling shared resources and streamlined collaboration without forcing them into a single application.

 ![](./images/monorepo-monolith.png)